lopezfelipe93/lab_vision/lab3_hybrid/readme.md

 Where *f1* and *f2* are low pass filters, and *X1* and *X2* are the input images.
 Notice that the effect depends on the cut-off frequencies of both filters (see figure 5 of the [Hybrid Images paper](http://cvcl.mit.edu/publications/OlivaTorralb_Hybrid_Siggraph06.pdf)).
 Additionally, you may scale the amplitude of one of the images to reduce or increase its impact.
 Play with this parameters to get a good Hybrid Image.

 - Upload the full matlab script used to generate the image to the repository
-> Uploaded in the folder Matlab Codes as hybridScript
+> Uploaded in the folder Matlab Codes as hybridScript.m

 - Upload the final image to the repository

+*Final Image*
 ![Hybrid](Hybrid.jpg)

 ### Visualization